 Improved Performance Visibility

-Every team member can know about the progress of the project at any stage.
-Conducting daily scrum meetings, progress charts, and sprint reviews will help to check the performance.
+Every team member can know about the project’s progress at any stage.
+Daily scrum meetings, progress charts, and sprint reviews will help check the performance.

 Improved Team Morale

 The members of the Agile project team are self-managing and self-organized.
 Scrum master removes any hindrances to the team from external interferences.
 On the other hand, the cross-functional nature allows the team to learn skills and rise in their career.